AntaresSimulatorTeam/antares_craft/docs/getting-started.md

-# Introduction
+# Getting started

-With antares-craft you can interact with studies using AntaresWeb API or in local mode.
-To interact with AntaresWeb you need a token.
+On this page you will find information for getting started quickly with `antares_craft`, together with a brief introduction to main features.

-## Install antares_craft
+## Install it

 You can install `antares_craft` using your usual python package manager: